nuclio/nuclio/README.md

 # nuclio - "Serverless" for Real-Time Events and Data Processing

-nuclio is a new serverless project, derived from iguazio's elastic data life-cycle management service for high-performance events and data processing.
+nuclio is a new "serverless" project, derived from iguazio's elastic data life-cycle management service for high-performance events and data processing.
 You can use nuclio as a standalone binary (for example, for IoT devices), package it within a Docker container or integrate it with a container orchestrator like Kubernetes.

 nuclio is extremely fast.
 A single function instance can process hundreds of thousands of HTTP requests or data records per second.
 This is 10 - 100 times faster than some other frameworks.
 See [nuclio Architecture](docs/architecture.md) to learn how it works and watch a [technical presentation to the CNCF with demo](https://www.youtube.com/watch?v=xlOp9BR5xcs) (slides can be found [here](https://www.slideshare.net/iguazio/nuclio-overview-october-2017-80356865)).